rmartin16/qbittorrent-api/README.md

 * Host, Username and password Defaults
   * These can be provided when instantiating Client or calling `client.auth_log_in(username='...', password='...')`.
   * Alternatively, set environment variables `PYTHON_QBITTORRENTAPI_HOST`, `PYTHON_QBITTORRENTAPI_USERNAME` and `PYTHON_QBITTORRENTAPI_PASSWORD`.
-* API Endpoints Not Yet Implemented in the qBittorerent Host
+* API Endpoints Not Yet Implemented in the qBittorrent Host
   * By default, if a call is made to endpoint that doesn't yet exist on the host (e.g. the Search endpoints were introduced in Web API v2.1.1), there's a debug logger output and None is returned.
   * To raise UnimplementedError instead, instantiate Client with `RAISE_UNIMPLEMENTEDERROR_FOR_UNIMPLEMENTED_API_ENDPOINTS=True`.
 * Disable Logging Debug Output